 What participants should leave with

-By the end of the workshop, participants should be able to install and run an AI agent, understand when agent tools outperform chat interfaces, and identify at least one recurring task in their own workflow that could be automated.
+By the end of the workshop, participants should be able to use an AI agent for concrete research tasks, understand when agent tools outperform chat interfaces, and identify at least one recurring task in their own workflow that could be automated.

 This session will also serve as a pilot workshop ahead of the Macedonia-Illinois Workshop in May 2026, so feedback from participants will directly shape how the material develops next.